 It’s here that the essence of Fylmer lies.
 For years, says Vermeiren, it wasn’t necessarily the quality of your work as a creative that would put you in good stead to be considered for a lucrative job.
 Sometimes, it’s all about who you know, as they say.
 “It was a very exclusive model, where only the established production companies got invited to pitch on work,” Van Papendorp adds.
 But Fylmer, he says, turns this on its head.
 “Anyone can now pitch on that brief.
 Anyone has the chance to win that brief.
 That’s why we call it a democratisation of the industry; a levelling of the playing field.”
 Quality content by South African creators that speaks to our unique social and historical context can now also be whipped up for a competitive rate as prices aren’t inflated to accommodate the middleman.

 Plans are in the works to develop a Fylmer app once its founders have a clearer idea of what functionalities are proving useful and what can be stripped away to make for a more streamlined user experience.
-By the time you read this, Fylmer will have been up and running for just over five weeks.
+At the time of publishing, Fylmer has been up and running for just over five weeks.
 The response by the industry to the model has been overwhelming, as Vermeiren and Van Papendorp field back-to-back meetings with businesses looking to connect with local content creators.
 It’s clear that they are busy, motivated, and excited by the momentum generated by their initiative as they detail some of the content that’s already in production as a result of Fylmer collaborations.

 On top of splintering the content-creation mould, Vermeiren also has the full-time job of raising a young family with his wife Juliana.
 His oldest son is 16 and poised to enter a world that is forever changed.
 “This is a real shift, a real turning point that we’re going through at the moment.
 The world from here onwards is going to be completely different to what he’s experienced before.”
 Coming from an actively creative family, Vermeiren realises the importance of consistently challenging the status quo, continually producing new ideas, and facilitating an environment that removes the barriers that block free thinking.
 “The more cool content you’re creating, the more unique your voice is; the better your chance of winning the job.”